Seeds in Sausage: The Complete Guide to Flavor, Texture & Expert Tips

 Tips for Storing Seeds Long-Term

-• Buy whole seeds whenever possible—they last longer and retain flavor better than ground versions.
+• Buy whole seeds whenever possible—they retain flavor 3x longer than ground versions.

-• Label your spices with purchase dates.
-Most seeds stay potent for up to 2–3 years if stored properly.
+• Label containers with purchase dates; most seeds stay potent for 18-36 months.

 Frequently Asked Questions